top of page

 “Perhaps the boy is inside it now,” he mused aloud.
 “As I once was.”

-Then he placed the flute to his lips, covered the holes he remembered the boy covering, and blew.
+He placed the flute to his lips, covering the holes he remembered the boy covering, and blew.

 A long, sour note rang out.

 He tried again.
-Another.
 Still off—thin and sharp, like a bluebird that had forgotten how to sing.

 The boy sighed.
 Perhaps he wasn’t doing it right.
-So he ran to the kitchen, where his father sat at the table sipping coffee.
+He ran to the kitchen, where his father sat sipping coffee at the table.

-“What’s wrong?” the man said, setting down his cup.
+“What’s wrong?” he said, setting down his cup.

 “I don’t know how,” said the boy.
 “Will you play it for me?
 I think I’ve forgotten how.”

-“You’ve played every day since last winter,” replied the father; and he looked very confused.
+“You’ve played every day since last winter,” replied the father, eyebrows knitting in confusion.

 He pressed it to his lips and played.

-But what came out was not music.
-The sound was hollow—even more sour and thin, as if something inside it would not let the air pass smoothly.
+What came out was not music.
+The sound was ghastly—even more sour and thin, as if something inside it would not let the air pass smoothly.

 “Hmm,” the father muttered.
 “Something’s not right.”
 He inspected the flute.
 “Cheap,” he concluded at last.
 “That’s the trouble.
-These new ones—they’re never made like the old ones.”
+These new ones aren’t made like the old ones.”

-He gave it one final glance, then tossed it into the trash bin.
-He closed the lid.
+He gave it one final glance, tossed it into the trash bin, and closed the lid.

-The boy rushed to the bin.
-As he did, the window flew open.
+When the boy rushed to the bin, the window flew open.

 Wind swept through the kitchen.

-The air circled the boy, spun him in circles until he was so dizzy he fell.
+The air circled, spinning him round until he was so dizzy he fell.
 His head hit the floor.

 All went black.